Content Standards

 What violates this policy?

-- Repeated use of abusive language directed at or about another user
+- Repeated or severe abusive language directed at or about another user

-- Calling for the self-harm or suicide of another user
+- Encouraging or calling for self-harm or suicide

-- Threatening to reveal a user’s private sexual content or to disclose their sexual orientation or gender identity
+- Threatening to expose private or intimate information, including sexual content or a person’s sexual orientation or gender identity

 How can I report violations of this policy?